 Why should you choose Intercom Product Tours?

 - That Intercom Product Tours can instantly integrate with the rest of Intercom is the biggest selling point.

-If you already use Intercom’s chat widget on your site or in your app, then you can combine it with Product Tours.
+- If you already use Intercom’s chat widget on your site or in your app, then you can combine it with Product Tours.
 This creates a great product experience for your users.
 It also makes it easier for your teams to manage.
 It also allows you to use the same dashboard for sending email.